BasharDlaleh/advanced_puppet_control_repo/README.md

 3. automated acceptance tests and manual tests: Acceptance tests actually try out the code on some kind of simulated environment.
 There's a tool called beaker that's used to test Puppet itself, that can be used for this purpose.
 But it's also possible to use Vagrant as a test environment, or even use Packer.
 Beaker is nice because it lets you do multi-node testing. the manual tests is where you just manually set up a VM and apply your Puppet code.
 There's a reason these are at the bottom.
 They're the most resource, time, and labor intensive of the tests.
 So you wanna catch the simple bugs before you get to this layer.

-here we actually write a vagrant file that provisions a vm and runs a script that applies puppet condig and then use a tool like RSPEC-PUPPET to make sure the config are applied.
+here we actually write a vagrant file that provisions a vm and runs a script that applies puppet config and then use a tool like RSPEC-PUPPET to make sure the config are applied.

 #### RSPEC_PUPPET